Tooth extraction with your Wheaton dentist

 Pain after your tooth extraction

 This is normal for the first few days but should start feeling better everyday.
 If pain is increasing or severe, a dry socket may be developing.
-The biggest risk factors for dry socket are poor healers, use of birth control, smoking, and a traumatic surgery in which bone needed to be removed with the tooth.
+The biggest risk factors for dry sockets is poor healers, use of birth control, smoking, and a traumatic surgery.

 Bleeding from a tooth extraction

 You will definitely have bleeding both during and after a tooth extraction.
-Most bleeding for most people is almost completely stopped by the time the extraction is done.
+Most bleeding for most people will be over before leaving the office.
 We have patients bite on sterile gauze to help control bleeding via pressure.
 You will do this for about 30 minutes after your extraction.
 If bleeding continues, we have one take a piece of the sterile gauze we provide and place that over the bleeding area and maintain firm pressure for another 30 minutes.
 Tea has natural coagulant in it called tannin and we proved patients with a green tea bag to be put over the extraction site in case of further bleeding.
-The tea bag is placed directly where the tooth was and gauze over it and then bitten on for 30 minutes to control bleeding.
+Place the tea bag directly where the tooth was and place the gauze over that and then bite down for 30 minutes to control bleeding.

 Stitch with tooth extraction

-We rarely need to make an incision with our extractions, thus rarely need a suture to be placed.
+We rarely need to make an incision with our extractions, thus we rarely place a suture.
 If we do place a suture it may be the type that dissolve on their own or it could be the type that we have you come back to remove.
 Sutures that dissolve on their own take between 3 and 21 days depending on the type we use.
-Often if the surgery requires a suture we want you to come back and check the healing anyway, so a suture we remove will often be used.

 Do you need an antibiotic with your tooth extraction?

 Most likely the answer is no, even if there is an infection.
 Teeth infections are often very localized and removal of the problem tooth eliminates the infection as well.
-If there is swelling in the area then an antibiotic may be given.
+If you have swelling in the area then we may give you an antibiotic.
 It is important to remember that antibiotics have side effects.
 They also may decrease the effectiveness of birth control pills.

 Please call with any questions and call immediately if you have prolonged bleeding or any side effects from the prescribed medications.
 Call if you experience increase in pain that starts 2-3 days after extraction.
 Office Number 630-665-5550 Dr. Bauer emergency number 630-534-0890